On view October 28, 2021 – January 2, 2022

 MCBA Main Gallery

 Celebrate the newest exhibition of the MCBA/Jerome Foundation Book Arts Fellowships Series!
 Experience the exciting new work of our most recent recipients: printmaker Austin Nash, photographer and papermaker Shun Yong, and collaborative zine-making-and-publishing team Sarah Evenson and Jade Juno.

-We invite you to tour the exhibition during our Saturday pop-up activities on October 30 from 10am–5pm, and Saturdays through the end of the year from 10am–5pm.
-Viewing is available by appointment as well.
+We invite you to tour the exhibition on Saturdays, 10am–5pm, through the end of the year.

 For 428 days I woke up, poured ink onto a screen, and pulled a print.
 In repeating this process I found a form of meditation and reflection.
 I also found the inherent memory in the material of screen print.
 The bits of ink held in the mesh.
 Revision documents these memories and the prints I pulled.
 The Hum of Thoughts is in collaboration with artist Sagirah Shahid and reacts to Revision through poetry.